-Think back to your school years and remember a teacher you thought was effective, one that you would want to spend another year with; a teacher that you would walk across broken glass to get to his or her class.
+Think back to your school years and remember a teacher you thought was effective, one you would want to spend another year with; a teacher whose class you wouldn't miss for anything.

-What did this teacher do when someone misbehaved in his or her class?
+What did this teacher do when someone misbehaved in their class?
 Write down ten things they said and did.
 If you are with other members of your class or workplace share your responses.

-- 1 For which of these teachers was it easier to think of things they said and did? - 2 Can you explain why this is the case?

-- 3 All classes have students who misbehave in them, so what was different about the effective teacher? - 4 Can you identify techniques that the effective teacher did to enhance learning in the class by preventing and correcting misbehaviour?
+- I For which of these teachers was it easier to think of things they said and did? - 2 Can you explain why this is the case? - 3 All classes have students who misbehave in them, so what was different about the effective teacher? - 4 Can you identify techniques that the effective teacher did to enhance learning in the class by preventing and correcting misbehaviour?

 As you begin this text and, possibly, your teaching journey, this exercise gives a clear direction of development.
-No one wants to start a course and be ineffective or be a teacher that students remember as ineffective.
+No one wants to start a course and be ineffective or be a teacher who students remember as ineffective.
 The task is to incorporate the effective teacher behaviours into your teaching and to lessen the frequency of ineffective behaviours.